31 October 2020

 Below:

 The Coronation of Napoléon (Jacques-Louis David) - Napoleon's mother, seated on a throne under green curtains in the middle of the painting, was not there.
-Other on-purpose inaccuracies also occur in this painting which is supposed to reflect an actual historical event.
+Other on-purpose inaccuracies also occur in this painting which took place in Notre Dame Cathedral and is supposed to reflect an actual historical event.

 8 October 2020